Spandex Fetish

 Overview

 Spandex fetishism is an erotic interest in tight elastic fabrics (sold under names such as spandex, Lycra and elastane) in which the material's clinging, second-skin quality becomes a focus of arousal.
-The appeal typically combines the smooth, faintly glossy surface of the fabric with the way it stretches to hug and outline the contours of the body.
-It belongs to the broad family of clothing and material fetishes rather than to any clinically defined disorder, and this article covers the material's history, how the interest is expressed, its psychology, and its place in fetish culture.
+The appeal usually combines the smooth, faintly glossy surface of the fabric with the way it stretches to hug and outline the body.
+Also called Lycra or elastane fetish, it belongs to the broad family of clothing and material fetishes rather than to any clinically defined disorder.
+This article covers the material's short history, how the interest is expressed, its psychology, and its place in fetish culture.

 History & origins